 Looking at homes, especially in the Silicon Valley, is a unique experience.
 You must decide quickly in our competitive market or you might lose the home to someone else.
 With home prices going up on a weekly basis the pressure can be relentless.
 Pre-planning can help calm things down.

-Click here for My Home Buying Wish List.
+Click here for Home Buying Wish List.
 Take the time to fill this out and share it with your agent.

 Next, have your agent contact the seller’s agent and find out if there is something special the seller is looking for.
 Knowing what is important to the seller and including them in your offer gives you an advantage.